CodyQin/SGtSNEpiPy/README.md

 SG-t-SNE extends t-SNE from point feature data to graph data, especially sparse graphs represented by their adjacency matrices in sparse formats.
-Here, SNE stands for Stochastic Near-neighbor Embedding, and SG stands for sparse graph.
+Here, SNE stands for stochastic near-neighbor embedding, and SG stands for sparse graph.
 The SG-t-SNE algorithm was first introduced in 2019 in the [`paper`](https://ieeexplore.ieee.org/document/8916505)*[[1]](#1).
 A software [`SG-t-SNE'](https://github.com/fcdimitr/sgtsnepi) in Julia